wangx6/runbook/README.md

 # VHI frontend Software Development
+Simple and consistent is what we try to achieve.
+"The first principle is that you must not fool yourself and you are the easiest person to fool." - Richard Feynman
 ## OVERVIEW
 - [Scrum](#Scrum)
   - [Scrum Principals]Scrum Principals
   - [Scrum Board]Scrum Board
-  - [Story]stories
+  - [Story]Story
   - [Acceptance-Criteria]Acceptance Criteria
   - [Tasks]Tasks
 - [Version-Control]Version Control
+- [Coding-Principals]Coding Principals
+  - Factory
+  - Service
+  - Component
+  - Model
+  - Controller
+  - View
+  - Styling
+- [Testing]Testing
 - [Pull-Request]Pull Request
-- [Coding-Principals]Coding Principals - simple and consistent
-- [Testing]Testing
 - [Deployment]Deployment
 - [Environment]Environment

 ## Scrum
+### Scrum Principals
 #### Sprints
 2 or 3 weeks ( 10 – 15 working days, 60 to 90 working hours )
 #### Scope and seek – define stories and details of each story